 In fact, the physical objects are equivalence classes of $h^{ab}$ defined by the equivalence relation

 where the generators $\xi^a$ satisfy

-One can see that there always exists a generator $\xi^a$ such that the states with helicities $\sigma=0,\pm1$ are gauged away (for example, in light-cone gauge \cite{Zwiebach2009}).
+One can see that there always exists a generator $\xi^a$ such that the states with helicities $\sigma=0,\pm1$ are gauged away (for example, in the light-cone gauge \cite{Zwiebach2009}).
 On the other hand, the constraints \eqref{eq:cons} in the definition of the field $h^{ab}$ can be thought as the elimination of the scalar and vector representations of the Poincar\'e group (see Appendix I in \cite{Ogievetsky1965}).

-Let us stress that this on-shell description is the only firm statement one can draw from the assumption that gravity is mediated by a helicity $\pm2$ graviton only, with no admixture of spin 1 or 0.
+This on-shell description follows from the strict translation into field-theoretical terms of the requirement that gravity is associated with a helicity $\pm2$ graviton only, with no spin 1 or 0 content.
 One can take this description as the basis to discuss the self-coupling problem \cite{Barcelo2014}, although this procedure has some (tractable) drawbacks which can be avoided by slightly modifying the starting point.
-The usual way to proceed is to relax the conditions \eqref{eq:cons} as well as \eqref{eq:gencons} thus enlarging the gauge symmetry, which leads to the well-known Fierz-Pauli theory.
-This theory has \eqref{eq:fpsymm} as internal gauge invariance, now with no restrictions on the generators.
-However, it is remarkable that there exists an alternative extension which also reduces on-shell to a helicity $\pm2$ graviton, which is called Weyl transverse theory \cite{Alvarez2006}.
-As the name suggests, the internal gauge symmetry of the theory is given by
+One can however relax the conditions \eqref{eq:cons} and \eqref{eq:gencons}, thus enlarging the gauge symmetries of the theory, which leads to Fierz-Pauli theory.
+This theory has Eq. \eqref{eq:fpsymm} as internal gauge invariance, now with no restrictions on the generators.
+However, it is remarkable that there exists an alternative extension which also reduces on-shell to a helicity $\pm2$ graviton \cite{Izawa1994}.
+The internal gauge symmetry of this alternative theory is

 with generators satisfying only the first condition in \eqref{eq:gencons}, that is $\nabla_a\xi^a=0$, and $\phi$ is an arbitrary scalar function.
 The action of this theory is given by: